Hundreds protest in Poland against proposal to ban fur breeding

 “What is happening here is insane, I wonder if we live in a country which has the rule of law.”

-Reporting by Marcin Goclowski; Additional reporting by Pawel Florkiewicz; Editing by Raissa Kasolowsky and Angus MacSwan
+Reporting by Marcin Goclowski, Pawel Florkiewicz, Joanna Plucinska and Alicja Ptak; Editing by Raissa Kasolowsky and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.